BleuBleu/KiraStudioPublic/Docs/docs/samples.md

 # Working with Samples

-Samples as little piece of audio that can be loaded in the app, assigned to keys of the piano and played as notes.
-Samples are not really suitable for things like vocals, this type of audio track will be coming in future version.
+Samples are little bits of audio that can be loaded in the app, assigned to keys of the piano and played when certain notes of the piano are triggered.

+They are well suited for percussion and sampled instruments in general, but they were not designed for things like vocals in mind.
+Vocal/audio tracks will be coming in future version.

 That being said, as of version 1.x, samples are the only way to load external audio in the app.

 The general sample workflow is:

-1. Import samples in an instrument and set their target formats.
+1. Import samples in an instrument and optionally set their target formats.
 2. Create a generator that supports the format of sample you are targeting.
 3. Edit the Sample Map of that generator and assigned the samples to keys of the piano.
 4. Add notes in the piano roll to play those samples.